 Don’t give unwanted advice.
 Offering support and offering advice are two different things.
 Make sure that you are making things easier for him or her and not offering unwanted feedback or comments.

 Don’t make it harder.
-If you are a smoker, don’t smoke around those that are trying to quit.
-Keep triggers such as cigarettes, matches, and lighters out of sight.
+If you are a smoker/vaper, don’t smoke or vape around those that are trying to quit.
+Keep triggers such as cigarettes, e-cigarettes, vaporizers, matches, lighters, and e-juice out of sight.